eonx-com/easy-monorepo/packages/EasyApiPlatform/docs/install.md

    ];
    ```

-The gates have been breached!
-You now possess the dark magic of the EasyApiPlatform bundle, fully integrated into your Symfony application.
-Happy hacking, and may your code reign supreme!
+That's it!
+You have now successfully installed and registered the EasyApiPlatform bundle for use in your Symfony application.
+Happy coding!